 Ownership

 Ownership of a credit union is the first fundamental difference between credit unions and banks.
 A bank is owned by shareholders.
 Ownership of many banks is literally traded on a major exchange such as NYSE or NASDAQ.
-Some banks are family owned, this means that one family or a group of families owncredit_union controlling interest of the bank and it is not publicly traded.
+Some banks are family owned, this means that one family or a group of families own controlling interest of the bank and it is not publicly traded.
 Here’s the problem with this; I own stock and mutual funds, just like most of you, and I expect one thing from those investments - return.
 Rightfully so, I own it!
 I would have never invested in something that I wanted to break even.
 Why would an investor in a bank expect anything different?
 The problem is that the way a bank generates increasingly larger income each quarter (to avoid disappointing it’s owners), is by increasing fees or investing their own capital in higher risk investments – can you say mortgage backed securities?

 Credit Unions are owned by the members.
 That is why we call them members and not customers!
 Every potential member has to meet the eligibility requirements to join, here at Gallup FCU that requirement is that our members must me Gallup employees or family members.
 There are many credit unions where the only qualification is that you live in a certain county or city.
 Either way you slice it, our members (customers) own the credit union.
 That means that there is no conflict of interest!
 Our owners expect return, so whatever we make in profit we fold back into the credit union in the form of new products, lower interest rates on loans and higher interest rates on deposits.
 We do not send out our profits to outside investors or other institutions.
 Big difference!